SIG Group AG Earnings Call Transcripts

 -

-Q3 saw revenue and EBITDA decline due to weak consumer sentiment and inventory destocking, with €320 million in non-recurring charges mainly for asset impairments.
-Guidance for 2025 is flat to slightly negative revenue growth, with a pause in the dividend and a focus on capital discipline.
+Q3 saw revenue and EBITDA decline due to weak consumer sentiment, customer destocking, and €320 million in non-recurring impairment charges.
+Guidance for 2025 is flat to slightly negative revenue growth, with a focus on capital discipline and paused dividend.
+Net leverage rose to 3.3x but is expected to fall by year-end.

 -